Rohit-Satyam/Rohit-Satyam/README.md

 ![](github.png)
 # Hi there 👋
-I am a data analysis enthusiast and Bioinformatician at King Abdullah University of Science and Technology, Saudi Arabia.
-I handle all sorts of Genomics Data Analysis, Data Visualisation and reproducile research needs of my group.
+I am a data analysis enthusiast and Bioinformatician.
+I love to code in R and handles all sorts of Genomics Data Analysis, Data Visualisation.
+Working towards reproducile research following FAIR principles.

 **Status:** Currently married to science until I find something more physical 🏳️‍🌈